Swathi-Reddy1408/Daily_LeetCode/December_2024/12_30_2024/Explanation_LeetCode_2466.md

 ## Time Complexity

 Without optimization (pure recursion), the time complexity would be $O(2^n)$ since there are two choices at each step.
-With memoization, results are computed only once and reused, reducing the time complexity to $O(n)$, where n is the maximum length (high).
+With memoization, results are computed only once and reused, reducing the time complexity to $O(n)$, where n is the maximum length (high)